gvwilson/thirdbit/_posts/2019/2019-05-28-checking-driven-development.md

 title: "Checking-Driven Development"
 ---

-I spent some time talking to my colleague Garrett Grolemund this week about software testing and data science, and I think I'm a little less confused about a few things than I used to be:
+I spent some time talking to a colleague this week about software testing and data science, and I think I'm a little less confused about a few things than I used to be:

 1. I know how to test "normal" software (like e-commerce websites or database drivers):